pepellou/chess-is-hard/_posts/2017-11-04-Chess-is-harder-with-a-partner.md

 categories: [funny, twitch]
 ---
-Some people think chess is an individual game and many chess players actually would prefer to be left alone when they're focuesd on a specific chess position.
+Some people think chess is an individual game and many chess players actually would prefer to be left alone when they're focused on a specific chess position.

 But it's been proved by experience that playing chess along with a partner can really be a lot of fun.
 We've experienced that in our classes.